ICP-Y2/workshop-week-2-tanishkasunar22-hub/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+Nd lastly when there is no resistance the light glows the broghtest but gets damaged due to current overflow' Hence, we observed that when resistance is high current flow is less and vice versa.

 ```